Loitering munition: Comparison to similar weapons

 Whereas some cruise missiles, such as the Block IV Tomahawk, have the ability to loiter and have some sensory and remote control features, their primary mission is typically strike and not target acquisition.
 Cruise missiles, as their name implies, are optimized for long-range flight at constant speed both in terms of propulsion systems and wings or lifting body design.
 They are often unable to loiter at slow fuel-efficient speeds which significantly reduces potential loiter time even when the missile has some loiter capabilities.

 Conversely almost any UAV could be piloted to crash onto a target and most could be fitted with an improvised explosive warhead.
 However the primary use of a UAV or UCAV would be for recoverable flight operations carrying reconnaissance equipment and/or munitions.
 While many UAVs are explicitly designed with loitering in mind, they are not optimized for a diving attack, often lacking forward facing cameras, lacking in control response-speed which is unneeded in regular UAV flight, and are noisy when diving, potentially providing warning to the target.
-UAV's, being designed as multi-use platforms, often have a unit cost that is not appropriate for regular one-time expendable mission use.
+UAVs, being designed as multi-use platforms, often have a unit cost that is not appropriate for regular one-time expendable mission use.